How to Become a Notary in Vermont

 Can a non-resident of Vermont apply for a commission as a notary public?

 Yes.
-A non-resident applicant may apply for a Vermont notary public commission if they meet the qualification requirements to become a Vermont notary and have a place of employment or practice in Vermont [26 VSA §5341(b)(3)].
+A nonresident applicant may apply for a Vermont notary public commission if they meet all the eligibility requirements, setting aside the residency requirement, and have a place of employment or practice in Vermont.

 How long is a notary public's commission term in Vermont?